Application metrics

 from pydantic_settings import BaseSettings, SettingsConfigDict

-class Configuration(BaseSettings):
+class Config(BaseSettings):

 an_important_url: HttpUrl = Field(